katiejanecoughlan/sojourn-scribbles-V3/README.md

 # Agile Development

 For the development of Sojourn Scribbles, I adopted an Agile methodology to ensure iterative and efficient progress throughout the project lifecycle.
 Central to this approach was the utilization of a Kanban board hosted on GitHub Projects.
+You can view the project board [here](https://github.com/users/katiejanecoughlan/projects/2).

 ## Kanban Board Overview